 Paula has taught English and Drama at school, further education and university levels.
 She has written several bestselling biographies, including The Real Jane Austen, Belle: The True Story behind the Movie and Mad World: Evelyn Waugh and the Secrets of Brideshead.
-She now divides her time between writing (her most recent book is the international bestseller Kick: The True Story of JFK's Forgotten Sister and the Heir to Chatsworth) and her role as Founder and Chief Executive of ReLit.
+She now divides her time between writing (her most recent books are the international bestseller Kick: The True Story of JFK's Forgotten Sister and the Heir to Chatsworth and a novel, Look to your Wife) and her role as Founder and Chief Executive of ReLit.
 Her website is www.paulabyrne.com

 Jonathan is a well-known literary scholar (jonathanbate.com).
 The author of many books on Shakespeare, his biography of the poet John Clare won Britain's two oldest literary awards, the Hawthornden Prize and the James Tait Black Prize.
 His most recent book is a biography of Ted Hughes that was shortlisted for the Samuel Johnson Prize and chosen as one of the "best biographies of 2015" by seven national newspapers.
 He has a longstanding interest in literature and mental health and, once he finishes his current book (William Wordsworth: A Revolutionary Life), he will turn to a project provisionally called The Black Dog: Dr Johnson's Prescription for Melancholy.
 A selection of Jonathan's poems is to be published in 2017, with author royalties donated to the work of ReLit: to pledge for a copy, go to The Shepherd's Hut.